8 Speciation

 Allopatric Speciation

-A geographically continuous population has a gene pool that is relatively homogeneous.
+A geographically continuous population has a relatively homogeneous gene pool.
 Gene flow, the movement of alleles across a species’ range, is relatively free because individuals can move and then mate with individuals in their new location.
 Thus, an allele’s frequency at one end of a distribution will be similar to the allele’s frequency at the other end.
-When populations become geographically discontinuous, it prevents alleles’ free-flow.
-When that separation lasts for a period of time, the two populations are able to evolve along different trajectories.
+When populations become geographically discontinuous, it prevents alleles’ free flow.
+When that separation lasts for a period of time, the two populations can evolve along different trajectories.
 Thus, their allele frequencies at numerous genetic loci gradually become increasingly different as new alleles independently arise by mutation in each population.
 Typically, environmental conditions, such as climate, resources, predators, and competitors for the two populations will differ causing natural selection to favor divergent adaptations in each group.

 Isolation of populations leading to allopatric speciation can occur in a variety of ways: a river forming a new branch, erosion creating a new valley, a group of organisms traveling to a new location without the ability to return, or seeds floating over the ocean to an island.
 The nature of the geographic separation necessary to isolate populations depends entirely on the organism’s biology and its potential for dispersal.
 If two flying insect populations took up residence in separate nearby valleys, chances are, individuals from each population would fly back and forth continuing gene flow.
 However, if a new lake divided two rodent populations continued gene flow would be unlikely; therefore, speciation would be more likely.